 1. Complete a Free Application for Federal Student Aid (FAFSA).

 You must take 6 or more credits and be registered in a degree or certificate program, not owe a repayment on an over-award or be in default on Federal Direct Loans.

-Review the Steps to Receiving Loans packet and complete the "How much Should I Borrow?" worksheet, complete the annual Entrance Counseling requirement, submit a Master Promissory Note (one time requirement for new loan borrowers) and fill out, sign and submit the "Federal Direct Loan Request Form".
+Review the Steps to Receiving Loans packet and complete the "How much Should I Borrow?" worksheet, complete the Entrance Counseling requirement if you're a first time borrower, submit a Master Promissory Note (one time requirement every 10 years) and fill out, sign and submit the "Federal Direct Loan Request Form".

 3. Next Steps

 After you complete the above steps, CGCC will then begin the process to certify your loans and eligibility.
 Subsidized eligibility is always calculated prior to Unsubsidized.
 Subsidized is the least expensive loan option available.
 Your loan period is generally the current/next term for which you meet the loan application deadline through the end of the academic year.
 Exceptions may be considered on an individual basis with a written request.

 An updated Award Letter will be issued reflecting loan awards by type and term.
 The net amount will be divided into term disbursements and applied to your student account.